 You adulterous people!
 Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.
 James 4:4 ESV

 James is as straight forward as he can be here.
-If you love the things of this world for example; if you love the world more than God, if you choose the pleasures of this world over the life Christ is calling you to live then you choose to be an enemy with God.
+Take the things of this world for example; if you love the world more than God or you choose the pleasures of this world over Christ then you choose to be an enemy with God.
 It is that simple and here is the final part of James Chapter 4.

 Or do you suppose it is to no purpose that the Scripture says, “He yearns jealously over the spirit that he has made to dwell in us”?
 But he gives more grace.
 Therefore it says, “God opposes the proud, but gives grace to the humble.”
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.
 James 4:5-8 ESV